Treatment of back and spinal disorders: sciatica, scoliosis, and others

 While minor intervertebral disturbances, muscle imbalances and postural disorders can lead to sciatica.

-To deal with these difficulties, Allyane practitioners will first of all carry out stretching to release muscular tension, a postural assessment can also be carried out.
-The Allyane protocols for general and specific relaxation will greatly facilitate this work.
+To deal with these difficulties, Allyane practitioners will first of all stretch to release muscular tension, and a postural assessment may also be carried out.
+Allyane's general and specific relaxation protocols will greatly facilitate this work.

 Allyane mainly helps patients by recruiting muscles that are disaffected and lead to postural disorders, pelvic imbalances, muscular compensations, etc., thus allowing a quicker and longer lasting return to functional mobility.

-You would like to know more about this condition, how to treat it or make a diagnosis?
+Would you like to find out more about these pathologies, how to treat them or make a diagnosis?
+Click here to contact our team.

 Advice from Charlotte Rieu, osteopath and certified Allyane practitioner

-Here are some strengthening and stretching exercises that may help you in your rehabilitation.
-Also consider a postural assessment.
+Here are a few strengthening and stretching exercises to help you in your rehabilitation.
+And don't forget your postural assessment.

-- Kamina atlas of human anatomy volume lower limb
+- Kamina human anatomy atlas lower limb volume

 - sciencedirect.com